 Host: OPENLAB & CIVIS

-Students and teams who graduated the course during the autumn semester of 2017 or later are welcome to apply with their projects.
+Students and teams who have graduated Openlab’s master’s course are welcome to apply with their projects.
 The selected projects will receive 1 000 – 5 000 Euro to cover costs associated with further development, testing, implementation and commuication.

 Openlab creates conditions for societal innovation and solutions to complex societal challenges in the Stockholm region through collaboration and user-centered design methodology.
 The master’s course Challenges for the growing city / Innovations for societal challenges is given by four universities in collaboration, where the students learn design thinking to propose solutions to a challenge from the City of Stockholm or the Stockholm Region.

 The CIVIS network, where Openlab is a part, works with collaboration between universities in Europe based on education, research, innovation and civic engagement.

 Through this grant opportunity, Openlab and CIVIS want to create possibilities for students to further develop and implement the proposals developed in the course, in dialouge with the public sector clients, with the aim of creating societal impact.

 WHO CAN APPLY?